Strategic communication of narratives: Introduction

 The remainder of the article is organized as follows.
 Section \ref{Section: model and notation} introduces the formal set-up of the game theoretic model, defines ambiguity rules, the equilibrium concept, and provides the running example.
-Section \ref{Section: General analysis} characterizes equilibria as partitions of intervals of the model space up to a maximum number of partition elements.
-We classify the loss of persuasive power of the sender by comparing the equilibrium model to the one with a na\"ive receiver in Section \ref{Section: comparison naive}.
-Within the running example, we calculate the informativeness bounds in Section \ref{Section: conrete analysis Example}.
-Section \ref{Section: Conclusion} concludes.
+Section \ref{Section: General analysis} characterizes equilibria and the informativeness thresholds.
+Within the running example, we provide further insights on the informative thresholds in Section \ref{Section: conrete analysis Example}.
+Section \ref{Section: comparison naive} classifies the persuasive power of the sender by comparing the equilibrium model to the one with a na\"ive receiver.
+Section \ref{Section: Conclusion} concludes and discusses some of our modelling assumptions.